-To show eDSM in practice, we applied it to the Seaside 2.8 open-source dynamic web framework (Figure 8).
+To show eDSM in practice, we applied it to the Seaside 2.8 open-source dynamic web framework^{$\ddagger\ddagger$} (Figure 8).
 The case study is reported in Section 6.2.
 It is composed of 33 packages and 358 classes.
 It has a large number of cyclic dependencies.

 The first goal of the eDSM is to get a system overview to identify packages not involved in cycles (not shown in Figure 8) and how they interact with other packages.
 Subsequently, we spot packages involved in direct and indirect cycles.
-In Figure 8 we spot some visual patterns.
+In Figure 8, we spot some visual patterns.

-- A. Packages in indirect cycles (yellow bottom bar).
+- A. Packages with indirect cycles (yellow bottom bar).
 It is not a good starting point to fix them because the cycle could be resolved by removing a direct cycle between two other packages. - B. Packages with direct cycles (pink bottom bar).
 These dependencies are diagonally symmetric.
-These dependencies should be fixed but the reengineer should select manually the best candidate dependency to remove. - C. Packages with direct cycles with a good candidate dependency to fix (red bottom bar low ratio of references).
-This pattern shows a cycle created by a single class in one package.
-In Figure 9, the class labeled WAPresenter is the only one appearing in Component and both uses and is used by classes in Components-Tools (as indicated by its thick border).
-Actually, there is a single class in Components-Tools which links back to the WAPresenter class. eDSM stresses that one class is the center of the cycle; in such a case, we can focus on this class and its dependencies.
+These dependencies should be fixed, but the reengineer should select manually the best candidate dependency to remove.